strutsefar/getclean/CodeBook.md

 The variable names will contain either "mean" or "std" meaning that the observation is either a mean or a standard deviation.
 Lastly some variables contain information on a measurement in the three dimentional space, these variables contain the letters "x","y" or "z".

+Units:

+The units for variables measured by the accelerometer is G's (the gravity of earth) specifically 9.80665m/second^2.
+The units for variables measured by the gyroscope is radians pr. second.
+Also note the transformations described in the previous section.
 All raw features was normalized and bounded between  [-1,1], so this is be true for the variables in the processes data as well.

 Below is the full list of variable names in the tidy dataset.